BornaBiro/LED_Party_Xmas_Light_Controller/README.md

 10. Upload the sketch
 11. Have fun!

+## Contributions to this project
+[ladyM9](https://github.com/ladyM9) - Little help for the timer code (got few ideas on how to approach the problem).
+Thank you!

-### Hadrware issues
+## Hadrware issues
+⚠️**NOTE**⚠️

-**NOTE** Before making the CB you have to know that current version of the PCB has _some_ hardware issues.
+Before making the CB you have to know that current version of the PCB has _some_ hardware issues.
 All issues are listed [here](https://github.com/BornaBiro/LED_Party_Xmas_Light_Controller/tree/dev/PCB#hadrware-issues).

+⚠️**NOTE**⚠️

-**NOTE** I did not fix any of these on PCB design, so like I mentioned, you will either need to do these fixes or you will need to make changes on the PCB before you order it.
+I did not fix any of these on PCB design, so like I mentioned, you will either need to do these fixes or you will need to make changes on the PCB before you order it.

-### Software issues
+## Software issues
 Software is still in the progress of make it.
 Since I do not have much free time, do not have high hopes on fixing these.
 I'll try my best to fix these before Xmas and New Year.
 Whole code is written to be non-blocking.